-Whether you need to decide between candidates or evaluate a candidate’s interview, a hiring scorecard is a perfect tool to keep track of and measure different key performance indicators (KPIs) of your hiring process.
+Whether you need to decide between candidates or evaluate a candidate’s interview, a hiring scorecard (sometimes called recruiting scorecard) is a perfect tool to keep track of and measure different key performance indicators (KPIs) of your hiring process.

-We have the perfect hiring scorecard template to facilitate your interviews and choose the right candidate efficiently.
-But first, we will guide you through the wonders of scorecards and show you step-by-step how a hiring scorecard can make your life easier!
+We’ll guide you through the wonders of scorecards and show you step-by-step how a hiring scorecard can make your life easier.
+Here’s what you’ll learn:

 In the case of HR scorecards, it is used to help manage and improve the strategic role of the HR team.
 Furthermore, it does not only keep track of HR metrics but helps predict the future growth of your business and plan for better HR results (check out our scorecard glossary to learn more about HR scorecards!).